Antontelesh/athletic/README.md

 ### Model

 `Model` class provides an interface to read and write application data.
-On any write in triggers an event which causes application to update all the components.
+On any write it triggers an event which causes application to update all the components.

 #### Model#get(path: string, defaultValue: any): any